Asclepios Project: History

 The first mission of the program, Asclepios I, was organized in July 2021 in the Bernese Alps at the Grimsel Test Site after having been postponed due to the COVID-19 pandemic.
-It was the realization of the 70 project members coming from more than 20 countries around the world.
+It was the work of 70 project members from more than 20 countries around the world.

 Since November 2020, Asclepios has been recognized by EPFL (École Polytechnique Fédérale de Lausanne) as a MAKE project, making it an interdisciplinary student effort with an educational impact.
+Two following iterations, Asclepios II and III, were realised in 2022 and 2023 respectively, and Asclepios IV is planned for 2024.

 Asclepios program

 Asclepios I

 Asclepios I was a Moon analogue mission focusing on short-duration (8 days) scientific mission in Lunar lava tubes.
-It was organised in July 2021 and located in the tunnels of the Grimsel Test Site of the swiss nuclear waste technical competence centre Nagra (National Cooperative for the Disposal of Radioactive Waste) located in the Swiss Alps.
+It was organised in July 2021 and located in the tunnels of the Grimsel Test Site of the Swiss nuclear waste technical competence centre Nagra (National Cooperative for the Disposal of Radioactive Waste) located in the Swiss Alps.
 Experiments were conducted during the mission in collaboration with academic laboratories and companies.
-They included psychological study of the analogue astronauts behaviour, environmental studies and product testing of space related technical solutions.
+They included psychological study of the analogue astronauts behaviour, environmental studies, and product testing of space related technical solutions.
 Some of the experiments required to perform extravehicular activities with simulated spacesuits.
 Selected from 200 applicants, students forming the astronaut crew were six analogue astronauts with specialized roles (commander, base engineer, payload specialist, communication specialist and health officers) with 2 supporting back-ups.
 The astronauts were supported at all times by a Mission Control Center composed only of students trained to follow procedures inspired by those of the European Space Agency.

+The co-leaders of the Asclepios I mission were as follows: